Filouman/Postgresql_replication/README.md

 ```
 sudo touch /data/postgresdb/17/standby.signal
 ```
-Start PostgreSQL on Standby
+Start PostgreSQL on Standby server
 ```
 sudo systemctl start postgresql
 ```

 ### 3. Monitoring and Testing
 After configuring, restart both PostgreSQL servers.
-The primary server will wait for acknowledgment from the standby before confirming a transaction commit.
+The Primary server will wait for acknowledgment from the Standby before confirming a transaction commit.

 You can monitor the PostgreSQL main instance by the systemd journal and check the log output.
 You can exit the monitoring at any time with `Ctrl+C`
 ```